OpenEvalProject/evals/manuscripts/elife-93147/v1/manuscript.md

 It is worth noting that in our initial characterization, OSCA3.1-expressing cells produced SAC while poke did not induce observable currents (Murthy et al., 2018).
 However, in the present experiments we were able to record poke-activated currents mediated by OSCA3.1 on a few occasions (OSCA1.2WT: 6 of 6 cells; OSCA3.1WT: 3 of 10) (Figure 2—figure supplement 4a).
 The apparent threshold for OSCA3.1 activation by poke-induced membrane displacement tended to be higher than for OSCA1.2 but the difference was not statistically significant (OSCA1.2WT: 10.4±1.2 µm (N=6; mean ± S.E.M.); OSCA3.1WT: 13.8±0.9 µm (N=3)) (Figure 2—figure supplement 4b), perhaps due to the low numbers of responsive cells analyzed.
 These data suggest that the poking stimulus is capable of activating OSCA3.1 but the stimulus intensity required is close to the rupture point of the HEK293T-Piezo1-knockout (HEK-P1KO) cells used in our assay.

-## Replacing the OSCA3.1 Beam-Like Domain (BLD) in OSCA1.2 had no effect on stretch-induced currents but decreased the apparent sensitivity of the cells to poke
+### Replacing the OSCA3.1 Beam-Like Domain (BLD) in OSCA1.2 had no effect on stretch-induced currents but decreased the apparent sensitivity of the cells to poke

 One of the unique features of OSCAs is the presence of the BLD, a hydrophobic hook that, by inserting itself into the membrane, may serve as an anchor that could potentially be displaced under tension (Jojoa-Cruz et al., 2018; Liu et al., 2018; Maity et al., 2019).
 Hydrogen/deuterium exchange mass spectrometry (HDXMS) of rice OSCA1.2 indicated that the helix of the BLD closest to the membrane undergoes less deuterium exchange and potentially remains associated to a neighboring surface (Maity et al., 2019), hinting at an important interaction with TM6b.
 In OSCA3.1, the BLD is poorly resolved, likely due to flexibility (Figure 1c).
 To test whether the increased flexibility in this region affects MA responses, we replaced the BLD of OSCA1.2 with the BLD of OSCA3.1 (Figure 3a).
 HEK-P1KO cells expressing the chimera OSCA1.2OSCA3.1-BLD produced similar MA currents in both poke and stretch assays (Figure 3b and c) with the exception that a slightly stronger displacement stimulus was required to activate the mutant channels (Figure 3b, bottom panel).
 These data suggest that the BLD is not responsible on its own for the ability of the channels to be activated by poking, however, it appears to play a role.
 As expected for similar SAC from cells expressing OSCA1.2 and OSCA3.1, there was no obvious change in SAC when the OSCA1.2 BLD was replaced with the OSCA3.1 BLD.
 It should be noted that the BLD tolerates a certain degree of mutation as sequence alignment in this region shows higher variability than other secondary structures of OSCAs (Figure 2—figure supplement 1).
 Thus, we cannot rule out that in the OSCA1.2 background, the BLD of either channel is capable of performing a similar role.

 ![Figure 3.](https://cdn.elifesciences.org/articles/93147/elife-93147-fig3-v1.jpg)

-**Figure 3.:** OSCA3.1-BLD chimera.(a) Amino acid sequence alignment of the BLD region of OSCA1.2 and OSCA3.1.
+**Figure 3.:** (a) Amino acid sequence alignment of the BLD region of OSCA1.2 and OSCA3.1.
 Full alignment in Figure 2—figure supplement 1.
 Blue line at bottom of sequences denotes the sequence swapped in OSCA1.2OSCA3.1-BLD chimera. (b) Poke-induced responses are observed in HEK-P1KO cells expressing OSCA1.23.1-BLD.
 Top panel: Maximum poke-induced currents observed in whole-cell mode for cells exposed to displacements up to 9.8±0.8 µm (N=11; mean ± S.E.M.) and 11.8±0.6 µm (N=19) above touching for WT and OSCA1.23.1-BLD, respectively.
 The percentage of cells with responses are shown above.
 Bottom panel: the apparent threshold in µm above touching the cell for this cohort. (c) SAC Imax (top) and mmHg threshold (bottom) from WT and OSCA1.23.1BLD-expressing cells reveal similar activity induced by negative pressure in cell-attached patches.
 Data shown were obtained from the same experiments.
 Electrode resistances for (c) were similar in all cases (WT: 2.4±0.1 MΩ (N=12); OSCA1.2OSCA3.1-BLD: 2.5±0.1 MΩ (N=13)).

-## Substitution of potential lipid-interacting lysine residues for isoleucine abrogates the poke response in OSCA1.2
+### Substitution of potential lipid-interacting lysine residues for isoleucine abrogates the poke response in OSCA1.2

 Lipids play an important role in the stability and function of ion channels (Duncan et al., 2020).
 In TRAAK, a eukaryotic mechanosensitive channel, occlusion of the pore by a lipid acyl chain has been proposed as a gating mechanism (Brohawn et al., 2014a; Brohawn et al., 2014b).
 In the volume-regulated channel SWELL1 lipids block the pore in the closed state (Kern et al., 2023).
 In the bacterial mechanosensitive channel MscS, the occupation of lipid pockets may determine channel conformation (Pliotas et al., 2015; Zhang et al., 2021), and in FLYC1, a Venus flytrap homolog of MscS, conformational changes may allow lipids to access the pore and occlude ion conduction (Jojoa-Cruz et al., 2022).
 Moreover, exposure of inside-out patches from OSCA1.1-expressing HEK cells to lyso-phosphatyidylcholine (LPC) enhanced channel response to stretch (Zhang et al., 2018).